 Rob Cain has traveled extensively through Europe, Italy, and Egypt.
-He was formerly on active duty with the United States Army.
 He is a fan of history, and enjoys reading books on the history of Rome.
 He currently has a podcast presentation on itunes and hipcast.
 The blog is for the free and open discussion of Ancient Rome based on Mr. Cain's observations noted in his podcast.
 Most episodes start out with an original dramatic narration written by Mr. Cain.
 In the podcasts he will include his own unique commentary, and interviews with subject matter experts.
 Comments are welcome and will be highlighted on the show.

 Agree or disagree, but write!